tek/vim-pymport/README.md

 `pymport_finder` The name of a vim function used for searching

 `pymport_formatter` The name of a vim function used for final formatting of the import lines

+`pymport_target_locator` The name of a vim function used to determine the line where the import should be placed

 If you want to search third-party packages, you could add a line like this to your config: